GolferGeek/GroupConnect/overview.md

 - Set up the project
 - Create the React app
 - Create the Ionic app
-- Create the Firebase backend
+- Create the Supabase backend
 - Create the Capacitor configuration
 - Create the authentication system
 - Create the user model in the Firestore database